• Cookies Policy

 Features, announcements or promotions that are published in exchange for a payment or other reciprocal arrangement where their content is controlled by the promoter should comply with the Code.

-Publishers announcing reader promotions on the front page or cover should ensure that consumers know whether they will be expected to buy subsequent issues of the publication or if any financial contribution is required.
-Major qualifications that may significantly influence consumers in their decision to purchase the publication should appear on the front page or cover.
+Publishers announcing reader promotions on the front page or cover should ensure that consumers are informed whether they will be expected to buy subsequent issues of the publication or if any financial contribution is required.
+Qualifications that may significantly influence consumers in their decision to purchase the publication should appear on the front page or cover.

 Charity-linked Promotions